crobibero/jellyfin-plugin-tmdb-trailers/README.md

 <h3 align="center">Part of the <a href="https://jellyfin.media">Jellyfin Project</a></h3>

 <p align="center">
-This plugin is built with .NET Core to watch trailers sourced from TMDb
+This plugin is built with .NET to watch trailers sourced from TMDb
 </p>

 TODO: